 >> Read Complete Document (pdf)

 FY2016 Revenue.
 Minnesota’s net general fund receipts totaled $3.695 billion during the months of November and December of 2015, $43 million (1.2 percent) more than projected in November 2015’s Budget and Economic Forecast.
 Net receipts from the individual income tax, corporate tax, and other revenues were above forecast, offsetting lower than expected net sales tax receipts.
-The positive variance for the quarter was generated in July and August, as September receipts fell slightly below forecast.
+The positive variance for the period was generated in December, as November receipts fell slightly below forecast.